By Ian Fraser

 THE €71 billion (£49bn) takeover of Dutch bank ABN Amro was a coup that has left little room for doubt.
 Sir Fred Goodwin, the 49-year-old chief executive of Royal Bank of Scotland (RBS) has been confirmed as the uber-hero of Scottish business and finance.

-However, for many in the City, the jury is still out on the deal.
+However, for many in the City of London, the jury is still out on the deal.
 This is partly because of the high price paid at a time when bank shares have been falling inexorably and serious questions have arisen over investments in opaque derivatives whose value has plummeted because they are linked to shaky sub-prime mortgages in the US.

 This probably lies behind Goodwin’s reluctance to crack open the champagne quite yet.
 Speaking to journalists on defeating Barclays for control of ABN Amro in October, he said: “There won’t be a bubbly moment.
 I’ve just got a funny feeling we will be getting straight into the hard-work moment.”